galleryaboutWorkshopspurchasecontactmailing listLinksarticlesBlogwhats new

 Below you will find a list of everything that is in my camera bag.
 These are the tools that I have chosen to carry taking into account a variety of factors.
 I hope you will find this list useful.

-If you happen to find some good information on this page or on other pages on my site I would really appreciate it if you would consider making your next equipment purchase through one of my affiliate links to B&H Photo Video.
+If you happen to find some good information on this page or on other pages on my site I would really appreciate it if you would consider making your next equipment purchase through one of my affiliate links to B&H Photo Video, Camera Canada or Amazon.
 You’ll pay exactly the same, but I will get a small commission for the referral.
-It all helps!
-Simply click on the image of the product you are interested in and you will be linked to the B&H site.
-Cheers!
+It all helps.
+Cheers!!

-When choosing a type of camera for serious tropical nature photography there really is only one option – a digital single lens reflex (DSLR) camera.
+When choosing a type of camera for serious tropical nature photography there really is only two options – a digital single lens reflex (DSLR) camera or a mirrorless camera.
 These digital bodies allow the user to look into a viewfinder and directly through the lens to their subject.
 They allow for the use of a wide variety of lenses, have sophisticated autofocus capabilities, have high speed shooting capabilities, and allow their users to quickly and intuitively change settings.
-For these reasons digital SLR cameras are the choice of 99% of wildlife photographers.
+As of about 2020, mirrorless digital cameras are the choice of 99% of wildlife photographers.
 Choosing a type of camera is indeed the easy part.
 Deciding on a brand and model of camera becomes somewhat more complicated.

 Once you have decided on a brand of camera you will have to decide what model is right for you.
 In many cases it is the budget of the photographer that contributes in large part to this decision.
 After all, both Canon and Nikon produce camera bodies that range in price from about $700 to well over $5000.
 Aside from the cost of the various camera models there are several factors worth considering before choosing a camera body.